shwetanaren/shwetanaren/README.md

 My journey into coding/programming began since after diving into building fun projects using 'scratch programming'with my 7 yo old son.
 This after wearing multiple roles as a UX consultant and GRC/Fraud consultant to managing a customer communication for 10 M+ users.

-At this point in time in my coding journey I'm building out projects across the below programming languages / tools.
+At this point in time I'm building out projects across the below programming languages / tools.

 - Python Programming
--
+- JAMStack technologies
+- Web3 & Blockchain from an data analysis standpoint.

 <!--